Description

 Which means for our asset as example:

-• The risk / return profile (Sharpe) over 5 years of Express Scripts is 0.15, which is lower, thus worse compared to the benchmark SPY (0.52) in the same period.
+• Looking at the downside risk / excess return profile of 0.21 in the last 5 years of Express Scripts, we see it is relatively lower, thus worse in comparison to the benchmark SPY (1.14)

 Using this definition on our asset we see for example:

-• Looking at Ulcer Ratio in of 20 in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (10 ).
+• Looking at Downside risk index in of 20 in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (5.31 ).

 MaxDD: